maddiethedinosaur/funnydiehaha/Introductions.md

 * [Anti-Fascism: Formula for Confusion](https://libcom.org/library/anti-fascism-formula-confusion-bilan-1934) by Bilan
 * [Beyond Anti-Fascism](https://www.leftcom.org/en/articles/2015-03-09/beyond-anti-fascism) by the Internationalist Communist Tendency
+* [Capitalist Democracy: a Contrast Between the Position of Lenin and that of Trotsky](https://libcom.org/library/capitalist-democracy-contrast-between-position-lenin-trotsky-%E2%80%93-american-fraction-left-co) by the American Fraction of the International Communist Left

 ### Damen vs Bordiga Split